nicosuave/sidequery/README.md

 [sidequery.ai](https://sidequery.ai): Query & visualize remote & local CSV and Parquet with DuckDB in your browser.

-This is the public issue tracker, changelog, and privacy policy, all in one.
-Issue reports for bugs or features requests are much appreciated! 😎
+This is the changelog, privacy policy & public issue tracker, all in one.
+Bug reports or feature requests are much appreciated!

 ## Getting Started
 Check out [sidequery.ai](https://sidequery.ai) to get started— no login required.